sarahhardy/NBA-2023/README.md

 	            &emsp;  AND p.is_active = 1<br>
 ;<br>
 Results: 26 <br>
-### Who are the currently active players came to the NBA from a country other than the USA?
+### Who are the currently active players came to the NBA from a country other than the USA and how long have they been playing?

 SELECT cpi.person_id,<br>
    		&emsp cpi.display_first_last AS name,<br>